 Octopus Energy: built to last

-Eight energy suppliers have ceased trading this year.
+In 2018 eight energy suppliers ceased trading.
 Ofgem asked us to take on the customers of Iresa and Gen4U.
-The other prominent ones include Extra Energy, Spark Energy, Usio Energy, and Future Energy.
+Other prominent ones included Extra Energy, Spark Energy, Usio Energy, and Future Energy.
+Over the last few years, several more companies have followed, including Robin Hood Energy, Simplicity Energy, and Green Energy Network.

 Why are these companies going under?